Visiting Sedona in March

 Take a Jeep Tour: One of the more popular ways for adventure seekers to see the landscape of Red Rock Country is by taking a guided Jeep tour.
 There are several local companies that organize private Jeep tours.
 A guided Jeep tour through Sedona is the chance to take an exhilarating trip through the desert canyons and red rocks.
 Leave the driving up to someone else, the views will be all your own.
 Pink Adventure Tours is a popular company that offers several tour options in the Sedona area including Broken Arrow, Diamondback Gulch, and the Honanki Heritage Site to see ancient ruins of the Sinagua people.
 A Day in the West, the oldest family-owned Jeep Tour company in Arizona offers private Jeep tours and combination Jeep and horseback riding tours as well.

 Go Rock Climbing: Sedona sits on the southern end of the Colorado Plateau, with endless sandstone spires perfect for rock climbing.
-If you’re looking for a guided rock climbing tour, check out this local outfitter.
-Guided rock climbing trips are an opportunity be up close and personal with nature, all while getting some exercise and having the adventure of a lifetime.
+If you’re looking for a guided rock climbing tour, check out Center Focus Experiences.
+Guided rock climbing trips are an opportunity to be up close and personal with nature, all while getting some exercise and having the adventure of a lifetime.
 If you’ve never rock climbed before, not to worry.
 There are trips for all ages and experience levels.
-If you have rock climbed before, but you find yourself in Sedona without the extensive gear or the expert knowledge of the surrounding area, consider booking a trip with a guide.
+If you have a history of rock climbing, but you find yourself in Sedona without the gear or the expert knowledge of the surrounding area, consider booking a trip with a guide.

 Take a Hot Air Balloon Ride: Imagine yourself towering above the red rocks of Sedona, enjoying views that few others get to experience.
 See Sedona from the air and book a hot air balloon tour of Red Rock County.
 A quiet, aerial tour gliding over the desert canyons and red rocks is a peaceful way to experience the landscape of Sedona.
 Red Rock Balloon Adventure only runs their tours at sunrise due to weather and conditions, so plan accordingly.